Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Cyclicity of weighted backward shift operators

-\begin{thm} The bounded, weighted backward shift $B$ is cyclic if and only if $B$ has at most one zero weights. \end{thm}

-\begin{proof} For the sufficiency we may consider the operator $B\oplus N$ where $B\in\irB(\irH)$ is a backward shift operator with strictly positive weights and $N$ is a cyclic nilpotent operator acting on $\C^n$ (for some $n\in\N$) (i.e. a Jordan block with zero diagonals), because this is unitarily equivalent to the operator mentioned in the statement of the theorem.
-Since $B$ has a dense range and it is cyclic, (ii) of Lemma \ref{cyclic_denserenage_nilp_lem} gives us what we wanted.
+Next, we proceed with the case when there is exactly one zero weight.
+Then $B$ is unitarily equivalent to $B'\oplus N$ where $B'\in\irB(\irH)$ is a weighted backward shift operator with positive weights and $N\in\irB(\C^n)$ is a cyclic nilpotent operator.
+Since $B'$ has dense range and it is cyclic, (iii) of Lemma \ref{cyclic_denserenage_nilp_lem} gives us what we wanted.

-For the necessity we notice that if the co-dimension of $\irR(B)$ is greater then one, then the operator cannot be cyclic. \end{proof}
+Finally, the necessity is clear, since the co-dimension of $\ran(B)^-$ is at most one whenever $B$ is cyclic. \end{proof}